 Armed with this information and a strong campaign theme, (“What Are You Doing Tonight?”) a recruitment goal of between ten and fifteen new volunteers was established.
 B2C’s objective was to bring to light the urgency of the CSVFD’s volunteer shortage.
 With training sessions scheduled for September, B2C set a hard recruitment deadline of August 1, 2016.

-Utilizing a total communications budget of $13,000, the B2C team created, produced, and implemented the following tactics across multiple platforms.
+The B2C team created, produced, and implemented the following tactics across multiple platforms.

 In just a little over two months, CSVFD’s recruitment campaign garnered outstanding results.
 It effectively increased market awareness of CSVFD.
 It effectively created a sense of what it takes to become a volunteer firefighter and focused on the personal benefits of serving on the CSVFD.